 The Cobb County testing program includes both normreferenced and criterion-referenced tests.
 Sixth and seventh grade students take the End of Grade Assessment Tests (EOG) in ELA and Math.
 Eighth grade students complete the EOG in the areas of ELA, Science, Social Studies, and Math.
 Students enrolled in HS Algebra will take the Algebra EOC in May.
 This test grade will count for 10% of the final grade for semester 2.
-Seventh grade students take both the Iowa norm-referenced test and the CogAT (Cognitive Abilities Test).
+Seventh grade students take both the lowa norm-referenced test and the CogAT (Cognitive Abilities Test).
 Eighth grade students take the PSAT.
 Sixth, seventh, and eighth grade ELL students will also take the Accessing Comprehension and Communication State to State Test (ACCESS).
-Students will also take the Math and Reading inventories throughout the year.
+Students will also take the BEACON test (measuring ELA and Math skills) three times each year.

-Each year all 6-8 students will take the Reading Inventory (RI) and Math Inventory (MI) three times.
 These assessments will take place during class and will not impact the student's class grade.
 This assessment is valuable in measuring reading and mathematical skills.